 “I have been working as a healthcare professional for many years, and I always wondered why this knowledge was not part of my training,” he said.
 “This data helps me understand the disease better and it helps me understand the population better.”

-Through its work in the Capacity Accelerator Network and beyond, ARTPARK is committed to integrating data science into more educational and career pathways, including in medical training for healthcare professionals like Rajakumar.
+Through its collaboration with JPAL curating and hosting one-year fellowship opportunities, as part of the the Capacity Accelerator Network, ARTPARK is committed to integrating data science into more educational and career pathways, including in medical training for healthcare professionals like Rajakumar.

 “The next generation of leaders, the next generation of health practitioners who are coming into the field are interested in learning more about data-driven initiatives,” he said.
 “I’m happy that there has been more acceptance over time on the value of data-driven initiatives and, personally, I’m happy to see how data is helping solve big problems.”